bhaawnaBM/codeceptjsDemo/README.md

 1. npm version 5.2 and above
 2. *npx* comes bundled with npm version 5.2+.
-3. VSCode IDE

 ## Getting Started - CodeceptJS  with Playwright Helper

-1. Open a terminal in the IDE and `cd` into the folder of the project where you would like your tests to reside.
+1. `cd` into the folder of the project where you would like your tests to reside.

 2. To start we need CodeceptJS with Playwright packages installed.
 Run the command